Types of Engine Oil

 - they're more stable, meaning it will hold up for a longer period of time.

-Synthetic oil tends to be the most expensive of all oils because of its benefits over conventional oil.
-While it may cost a little more, oil changes are needed less frequently, offering cost value.
+Synthetic oil tends to be the most expensive of all oils because of their benefits over conventional oil.
+It may cost a little more, but you'll need oil changes less frequently, and possibly save money over time.
 We recommend synthetic engine oils for newer, high-performance vehicles.

-2. Synthetic Blend Engine Oil: Synthetic blend engine oils use non-conventional, high-performance fluid additives blended with some conventional engine oil.
-That chemical blend provides added resistance to oxidation and enhanced low-temperature properties, and protection against:
+Synthetic blend engine oils use non-conventional, high-performance fluid additives blended with conventional engine oil.
+That chemical blend provides added resistance to oxidation and enhances low-temperature properties.
+Synthetic blend oil also protects against:

 - stop-and-go traffic